ElVit/esphome_components/components/panasonic_heatpump/README.md

 ### Binary Sensors

-All binary sensors are optional and all default binary sensor variables can be applied.
+All binary sensors are optional and all options from [binary sensor component](https://esphome.io/components/binary_sensor/) can be applied.
 Here a list of all supported binary sensors:

 ```yaml